gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 ```

 Make sure provider.tf and availability-domains.tf are located in the same directory.
 Terraform can process all the files in a directory in their correct order, based on their relationship.
 Therefore, separate the provider and your other scripts for a modular approach and future reuse.
+#### Create a Virtual Cloud Network
+In this step, we will manually create the virtual cloud network on which th VMs will reside, if you already have a default one in Networking -> Virtual Cloud Network, you can copy the ocid ID from that one, if not, please follow the following short video on how to create one, with the mention to **uncheck** USE DNS HOSTNAMES IN THIS VCN

+<iframe width="640" height="360" src="https://www.youtube.com/watch?v=lxQYHuvipx8&feature=emb_logo" frameborder="0" allowfullscreen></iframe>
+#### Add Outputs